 - They stick around. 📍If a user scrolls past a News Feed ad, it’s gone.
 If a user receives a Messenger ad, however, it remains in their Messenger inbox.
 So if they get distracted and forget about your sponsored message or want to look into it later, it’ll be waiting for them there.

 Top use cases for sponsored messages

-Put time and effort into creating sponsored message ads that will be truly valuable and interesting to your subscribers.
+Put time and effort into creating sponsored message ads that will be truly valuable and interesting to your users.
 Condition users into looking forward to your messages, to always opening them, because they know they’re going to find something good inside.
-Use sponsored messages with this strategy in mind, and Messenger will always be a highly valuable channel for your brand.
+Use sponsored messages with this strategy in mind, and Facebook Messenger will always be a highly valuable channel for your brand.